justin950717/Rice_Recommendation_and_Prediction_System/README.md

 -The contributions of this project will not only ease and educate rice cultivation among local farmers but will also potentially lead to increased yields and profits.
 With such benefits, the hope is to encourage more Malaysians to uptake rice farming and reduce the nation's reliance on rice imports for the sake of food security.

+***Note: Below is repository legend for easier naviagation***

+Repository Legend:
+1. Datasets -> folder consisting of all datsets utilized in this project (including a dataset readme file)
+2. Project -> Capstone project python codes